meggart/DiskArrayTools.jl/README.md

 - `diskstack` concatenating arrays of the same type to a new DiskArray along a new dimension
 - `InterpolatedDiskArray` interpolates data to a new grid using Interpolations.jl
+- `CFDiskArray` treats disk arrays that use sentinel values for missing data or that have an offset and scaling factor